aureuserp/dev-docs/src/master/getting-started/resources/viewing-record.md

 ## **Explanation**

-- **Handles Product Viewing**: Displays product details in a structured format.
+- **Handles Post Viewing**: Displays post details in a structured format.
-- **Print Product Feature**: Allows printing labels in different formats.
+- **Publish and Unpublished Post Feature**: Allows users to publish and unpublished post status.
-- **Delete Product Feature**: Provides an option to delete a product with notifications.
+- **Delete Post Feature**: Provides an option to delete a post with notifications.
-- **Chatter Integration**: Enables discussion around the product.
+- **Chatter Integration**: Enables discussion around the post.
 - **Navigation Position**: Places the page navigation at the top.

 For more details, check the **[Official Filament Documentation](https://filamentphp.com/docs/3.x/panels/resources/viewing-records)**. 🚀